 When applying a compression bandage, start it several inches below the area that is injured.
 It should be applied directly to your skin.

 Use some tension as you wrap, but not to the point that it cuts off circulation (characterized by tingling or numbness and the soft tissue should not change color).
 Wrap the bandage in a figure eight configuration or spiral, depending on the area, stopping a few inches above the injury.

 E is for Elevation: When an injured joint or extremity is not elevated, fluid can pool in the area and swelling can occur.
 This can lead to increased pain and limited range of motion.
 Elevation helps prevent these things from happening and can even help to speed up recovery.

 The key to elevation is positioning the injured area at a level that is above the heart.
 The most effective way to accomplish this is to keep the area elevated as much as possible while awake and prop it up with pillows while sleeping for at least the first 24 to 48 hours.
 Some injuries may require more time though, so listen to your body.

-The information herein on "Acute Injury Management: What Does the Acronym PRICE Stand For?" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Acute Injury Management: What Does the Acronym PRICE Stand For?" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We are here to help you and your family.